 The term “clickbait” is the practice of generating organic engagement by creating content that is often divisive or deceitful.

 By divisive, we mean “that has the particularity of creating camps, pros & cons that will compete in comments” stimulating the algorithm.
 By deceitful, we mean maybe using a shocking or exxagerated title or first line, but the actual content is often much more tame.

 Remember, the goal of a content strategy is to be visible, create a quality audience and bring value to your audience.
 Creating views is not the only goal and overusing “clickbait” practice can backfire.

 Example: Make a post with the title/first line “For or against the death penalty for pedophiles”.

 Nevertheless, there are some good practices to boost organic engagement:

-- ask a question at the end of your publication or video to ask for the audience’s opinion
+- ask a question at the end of your post or video to ask for the audience’s opinion.

-- ask yourself when creating content “if I see this in my news feed, will I leave a comment?”
+- ask yourself when creating content “if I see this in my news feed, would I leave a comment?”

 Use the lead magnet or contest

 These are two slightly different methods but based on the same principle: ask users to comment in exchange for something.